mcaimi/k8s-demo-app/openshift/README.rst

 - **Jenkinsfile.build-phase** now runs the image generation stage at the end of the pipeline (instead of leveraging another phase and another pipeline)
 - **Jenkinsfile.dev_deploy** handles testing rollouts in dev environment via the Openshift Client Plugin for Jenkins
 - **Jenkinsfile.end_to_end_deploy** simulates promotion between environments with final approval for production rollout.
+- **Jenkinsfile.sign** optionally computes a cryptographic signature of the target built image before pushing it to the target docker registry.

 The 'oc' binary has been added to the base maven-agent image.